LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsection{The Main Science Drivers}

 The main science drivers are used to optimize various system parameters.
 Ultimately, in this high-dimensional parameter space, there is a manifold defined by the total project cost.
-The science drivers must both justify this cost, as well as provide guidance on how to optimize various parameters while staying on the cost manifold.
+The science drivers must both justify this cost, as well as provide guidance on how to optimize various parameters while staying within the cost envelope.

-Here we summarize the dozen most important interlocking constraints on data properties placed by the four main science themes:
+Here we summarize the dozen or so most important interlocking constraints on data and system properties placed by the four main science themes: